iri031/monad/libs/core/src/monad/fiber/fiber.md

 For this to work, we need to make an ordinary thread context pretend that it is a fiber.
 This is called a "thread fiber" in the code.
 To simplify `fiber.c`, most of the code for thread fiber support lives in a different file, `fiber_thr.c`.

-This is because thread fibers are special in several ways, thus they are easy to separate out and not complicate the main implementation file.
+This is because thread fibers are special in several ways, thus they are easy to separate out and not complicate the core implementation file.

 There are two parts of thread fiber support: